For families

 Questions families ask

-My mum is in her 80s.
+- My mum is not confident with technology.
 Will she find this confusing?

-Almost certainly not.
-Storytellers in their 80s are the cohort LifeLoom is built around.
+- Almost certainly not.
+This is exactly who LifeLoom is built for.
 The whole experience is a familiar phone conversation - warm, unhurried, patient with long pauses.
 No screens, no apps.
 If she can answer a phone and chat with a friend, she can do this.

-After just two or three calls, you receive Chapter Zero - their first chapter, in their voice.
-You can share it with family right away.
-The full heirloom book takes shape over the year as the calls continue.
+- Within the first couple of calls, the first stories appear in the digital memoir - in their words, in their voice.
+You can share them with family straight away.
+The heirloom book takes shape over the year as the calls continue.